OberholzerSM/Python-Example-Project-Iris-Flower/README.md

 $$ P[I_i | Z=z] = \frac{ \pi(I_i) \\, P[ Z = z | I_i ] }{ \sum_{i=1}^3 \pi(I_i) \\, P[ Z = z | I_i ] } \\: .$$

 $\pi(I_i)$ is the so-called prior probability and, as the name suggests, denotes our "prior knowledge" of having found a given iris species without having taken any measurements.
-In this instance, the prior corresponds to the relative frequency of the iris species: If we would for example know that 99% of all irises are setosa, then we could more or less assume any iris we find to be a setosa unless our measuremnts were to strongly suggest otherwise.
+In this instance, the prior corresponds to the relative frequency of the iris species: If we would for example know that 99% of all irises are setosa, then we could more or less assume any iris we find to be a setosa unless our measurements were to strongly suggest otherwise.
 The dataset provided to us does not list the frequency of the different iris species and each species of iris has the same amount of measurements assigned to it.
 We hence will perhaps naively assume that the three iris species appear with the same frequency, so that $\pi(I_i) = \frac{1}{3}$.
-Conviniently, this means that the prior will cancel out of the formula for the posterior, so that we can disregard it from now on.
+Conveniently, this means that the prior will cancel out of the formula for the posterior, so that we can disregard it from now on.

 We can now determine our posterior probabilities using the likelihoods, as displayed in Fig. 5.
 For the sepal length and width, the posteriors of the three irises intersect frequently and have little distance between them.
 At each intersection, the probabilities of having found one species of iris becomes the exact same as having found the other species of iris, making identification impossible.
-For the petal length and width on the other hand, only two such intersections occure.
+For the petal length and width on the other hand, only two such intersections occur.

 </p>